Universe

 Colors

-Customize the background color by passing a or an of s to the background-color parameter.
+Customize the background color with a single color or an array of alternating colors:

 typst-block

-Customize the highlight color by passing a to the highlight-color parameter:
+Set the highlight color for marked lines with the highlight-color parameter:

 typst-block

-Customize the comments’ background color by passing a to the comment-color parameter:
+Change the comment background color with the comment-color parameter:

 typst-block

-Customize the language tab’s background color by passing a to the lang-color parameter.
+Set the language tab background color with the lang-color parameter:

 typst-block